Peeing in Swimming Pools: Urine, Chemicals, and Health Hazards

 Swimming in a pool is fun and can be great exercise.
 It's not necessary to avoid the fun or the exercise unless the disinfection by-products are too irritating for a swim or unless the pool maintenance program is of concern.
 I think that it's the responsibility of swimmers to follow public health recommendations, however, for the sake of themselves and of other swimmers.
 Many of these recommendations are listed below.

 - Shower with soap before entering a pool to remove sweat, personal care products, dead cells, and fecal matter from the skin.
 Feces can transmit disease.

-- Don't enter the water if you have diarrhea or an intestinal infection.
+- Don't enter the water if you have diarrhea, an intestinal infection, or a urinary tract infection.
 Small quantities of feces and urine can be released into the water accidentally.

 - Don't swallow pool water and try to avoid getting it in your mouth.

 - Make sure that indoor pools have good air circulation, since many DBPs are volatile and enter the air as a gas.

 - Use the restroom whenever the urge to pee appears.

 - Make sure that children urinate in the restroom before entering the water and that they leave the water whenever they need to "go".